IAHispano/Applio/README.md

 Applio is a powerful voice conversion tool focused on simplicity, quality, and performance.
 Whether you're an artist, developer, or researcher, Applio offers a straightforward platform for high-quality voice transformations.
 Its flexible design allows for customization through plugins and configurations, catering to a wide range of projects.

+## Terms of Use
+The use of Applio is entirely at your own discretion and responsibility.
+By using this tool, you agree to:

+1. Respect all applicable copyrights, intellectual property rights, and privacy rights.
+Ensure that any audio or material processed through Applio is either owned by you or used with explicit permission from the rightful owner.

+2. Avoid using Applio in ways that may harm, defame, or infringe upon the rights of others.
+This includes, but is not limited to, the creation or distribution of unauthorized content.

+3. Comply with all relevant laws and regulations governing the use of AI and voice transformation tools in your jurisdiction.

+Applio and its contributors are not liable for any misuse of the tool.
+The responsibility for adhering to ethical practices and legal compliance lies solely with the user.
+Applio does not endorse or support any activities that result in harm to individuals, groups, or entities.
+All official models distributed by Applio have been trained under public use datasets such as VCTK.

 ## Getting Started

 ### 1. Installation